CIA Deployed Snipers to Charlie Kirk Event As Spy Plane Secretly Filmed Assassination

 Then came the CIA spy plane — descending to a dangerously low altitude over the rally at the exact moment the shot rang out.
 And now, with flight logs and radar tracking in hand, we can prove it wasn’t coincidence.

-Tags: Charlie Kirk, lone gunman, CIA, Snipers, Israel, Mossad, Spy Plane, Deep State, assassination, government files, government, files, 2025, blueprint, public spectacles, terrorize, nation, submission, public trauma, executions, executions on live TV, live TV, bloody, devastating, targets, conservative influencers, conservatives, influencers, globalist, uniparty, Investigators, trained operatives, NASA, Depopulation, Democide, weapons, assassinate, January 6, death, civil war, timelines, kill chains, Ballistics, target date, globalists, America
+Tags: Charlie Kirk, lone gunman, CIA, Snipers, Israel, Mossad, Spy Plane, Deep State, assassination, government files, government, files, 2025, blueprint, public spectacles, terrorize, nation, submission, public trauma, executions, executions on live TV, live TV, bloody, devastating, targets, conservative influencers, conservatives, influencers, globalist, uniparty, Investigators, trained operatives, NASA, Depopulation, Democide